 Instructions

-- In a high speed blender or food processor, add all your ingredients, except for the zucchini and chocolate chips and blend until a thick batter remains.
-Add the zucchini and chocolate chips and blend very lightly.
+- In a high speed blender or food processor, add the oats, milk, banana, baking powder, apple cider vinegar, and maple syrup.
+Blend until a thick batter remains.
+Fold through the zucchini and chocolate chips.

 - Preheat a lightly greased pan on medium heat.
-Once hot, pour a quarter cup portions of the batter in the pan.
+Once hot, pour a quarter cup of the batter in the pan and cover with a lid.
 Cook for 1-2 minutes, or until the edges start to brown.
 Flip and cook for a further minute or two.
 Repeat until all the batter is used up.

 - Remove from pan and enjoy immediately.